iacchus/unicode-textbox/README.md

 # unicode-textbox

-Reads text from stdin and outputs it wrapped in an Unicode text box.
+Reads text from `stdin` and outputs it wrapped in an Unicode text box.

-## requirements:
+## Requirements:

 * python 3 only